login-securite/lsassy/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
- * For standalone lsassy, please use the -d debug flag
+ * For standalone lsassy, please use maximum verbosity `-vv`
  * For CME module, please use CrackMapExec --verbose flag

 **Additional context**